 - It is worth looking out for accommodation displaying the Walkers are Welcome logo as they should be more accustomed to dealing with issues which affect walkers.

 - Environmental organisations in Britain include Friends of the Earth UK, The John Muir Trust, Natural England, Scottish Natural Heritage, the Campaign to Protect Rural England, the Association for the Protection of Rural Scotland, the National Trust, the National Trust for Wales, the National Trust for Scotland, the National Trust NI, the Royal Society for the Protection of Birds and the World Wildlife Fund UK.

-I have tried to ensure that all the above links work so let me know if any of them don’t.
-Also if you have any suggestions about helpful organisations I have forgotten, let me know.
 Below is my YouTube playlist of a few places to visit if you are visiting the north of England or Scotland: